tc39/proposal-eventual-send/README.md

 | `apply(p, args)` | `p.then(t => t(...args))` | `h.apply(t, args)` |
 | `applyMethod(p, prop, args)` | `p.then(t => t[prop](...args))` | `h.applyMethod(t, prop, args)` |

 To protect against reentrancy, the proxy internal method postpones the execution of the handler trap to a later turn, and immediately returns a promise for what the trap will return.
-For example, for the [[GetSend]] internal method of handled promises is effectively
+For example, the [[GetSend]] internal method of handled promises is effectively

 ```js
 p.then(t => h.get(t, prop))